-Partially open one or more windows and a roof vent to circulate outside air through the coach.
-In cold weather, this ventilation may increase use of the furnace, but it will greatly reduce the condensation inside the coach.
+Partially open one or more windows and a roof vent to circulate outside air through the motorhome.
+In cold weather, this ventilation may increase use of the furnace, but it will greatly reduce the condensation inside the motorhome.

-Minimize moisture released inside the coach
+Minimize moisture released inside the motorhome

-Run the range hood fan while cooking and open a bath vent while bathing or showering to carry water vapor out of the coach.
+Run the range hood fan while cooking and open a bath vent while bathing or showering to carry water vapor out of the motorhome.
 Avoid making steam from boiling water excessively or letting hot water run.
-Avoid bringing extra moisture into the coach by way of soaked clothing or snow on shoes.
-Do not hang-dry wet overcoats or clothing inside the coach.
+Avoid bringing extra moisture into the motorhome by way of soaked clothing or snow on shoes.
+Do not hang-dry wet overcoats or clothing inside the motorhome.